 Of course, not all women experiencing hair loss feel as able to go without a wig or head covering, and there are many wonderful charities and small companies that cater to this need.
 Women seeking stylish and comfortable hats will want to check out Hats 4 Heads, whilst Bold Beanies also caters to women looking for a way to keep their head cozy.
 In certain circumstances wigs are free on the NHS for cancer patients, visit the Cancer Research website for more details.
 The charity My New Hair is also worth looking at: a network of UK hairstylists who provide a wig styling service for women who have lost their hair.

 Frustratingly there is no clinically proven way to stop hair loss from chemotherapy, though hair should begin to grow back when the treatment has finished.
 There has been talk recently of cooling the scalp during the chemo in order to prevent hair loss, however doctors have raised concerns that keeping the chemo chemicals away from the head could increase the risk of cancers in that region.
 If you’re regrowing hair from chemo but still struggling to return it to its optimum condition months after the treatment has finished, it might be that you’re now experiencing female pattern hair loss.
-This genetic condition has no cure, but by using the clinically proven hair loss medication minoxidil as part of a tailored treatment plan, many women are able to grow hair back.This entry was posted on Tuesday, January 15th, 2013 at 11:50 am and is filed under Female Hair Loss, Hair Loss.
+This genetic condition has no cure, but by using the clinically proven hair loss medication minoxidil as part of a tailored treatment plan, many women are able to grow hair back.This entry was filed under Female Hair Loss, Hair Loss.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.